 Gender Discrimination In The Workplace

-Workplace gender discrimination means that an employee or a job applicant is treated differently or less favorably because of their sex or gender, or because the person is affiliated with a group that is associated with a particular sex or gender.
+Workplace gender discrimination means that an employee or a job applicant is treated differently or less favorably because of their sex or gender, or because the person is affiliated with a group that is associated with particular sex or gender.

-Sometimes employees experience discrimination because of their gender, sexual identity, race, national origin, religious beliefs, disability or age.
+Sometimes employees experience discrimination because of their gender, sexual identity, race, national origin, religious beliefs, disability, or age.
 For example, a woman of color may be discriminated against in the workplace differently from a white female counterpart.
 She may be paid less, evaluated poorly, harassed, or passed over for promotion just because of the combination of her sex and her race.

 Examples of Gender Discrimination In The Workplace